mogorman/papyrus/readme.md

-almost ready to add submodules and redo makefile built base for my etching station ran etch station all night no problems
+almost ready to add submodules and redo makefile built base for my etching station ran etch station all night no problems got heater and made a holder for it.